DZunke/SlackBundle/README.md

-# Symfony SlackBundle - Full Slack Integration
+# Symfony SlackBundle

+The Bundle will integrate [Slack](https://slack.com/) Team-Communication-Software into your Symfony2 Project.

 ## Install